 The server

-I’m running this FastAPI BYOS server, a nearly-from-scratch rewrite of an earlier Flask implementation.
-It handles the firmware-facing API, plugin scheduling, image rendering, and a minimal web dashboard.
+This FastAPI BYOS server handles everything: the firmware-facing API, plugin scheduling, image rendering, and a minimal web dashboard.
+The firmware protocol is simple:

 Plugin What it renders